Last Updated on 2025-08-09 by Jorge Bastos

 Castelo de Vide

 Castelo de Vide is about 75 km north of Elvas.
 It’s another small whitewashed town with a castle.
-It’s also a town with many small alleys and streets and famous for having an old Jewish quarter.
-It’s a really beautiful region with many olive trees and oaks, we have been there many times and really enjoy the town.
+It’s also a town with many small alleys and streets, and is famous for having an old Jewish quarter.
+It’s a magnificent region with many olive trees and oaks.
+We have been there many times and enjoy the town.

 Marvão